Overview - What is CBD?

 It’s important to consult a healthcare professional or doctor before using CBD if you are currently taking any medications or under medical supervision.
 While CBD is legal in the UK, it’s recommended to check applicable international laws before traveling to other countries with CBD products.

 At Green Stem CBD, we take pride in offering a wide range of CBD products suitable for everyone, with our lab reports made available to the public as we value transparency and honesty.
-Don’t just take it from us – click to see what our customers are saying!
 Our CBD oil dosages range from 300mg/500mg to 6000mg, providing consumers with the flexibility to start with a smaller dose and gradually increase it based on their individual needs.